tildearrow/kwin-lowlatency/README.md

 you can compile/install this yourself if your distro isn't listed here, or if you merely want to.

+**MANJARO HAS NOT UPDATED TO PLASMA 5.19 YET.
+PLEASE USE THE 5.18 PKGBUILD.
+READ ABOVE.**

 ### installing dependencies

 you may need to install specific dependencies before compiling. [here](https://community.kde.org/Guidelines_and_HOWTOs/Build_from_source/Install_the_dependencies) you can find a list.

+**MANJARO HAS NOT UPDATED TO PLASMA 5.19 YET.
+PLEASE USE THE 5.18 PKGBUILD.
+READ ABOVE.**

 ### acquiring the source